 Electronic waste or e-waste is one of New Zealand’s fastest growing waste streams.
 Traditional methods of disposal, namely landfill, could present us with unknown ecological and human health impacts as well as failing to take advantage of the huge economic benefits that e-waste recycling could provide.

 Junk Run is at the front line of Auckland e-waste recycling.
-As part of our service we remove, reallocate and recycle tons of e-waste every year.
+As part of our commercial waste removal service we remove, reallocate and recycle tons of e-waste every year.
 The issue of e-waste involves some fascinating insights, including the drivers behind our obsession with electronic goods to the exotic raw materials reshaping the world we live in.
 This blog will look at why e-waste needs to be managed more effectively.